Photo credit: Naomi Blinick, Minnesota Aquatic Invasive Species Research Center

 Masonic Cancer Center Grants

-To support cancer genomics research on complex projects, the Masonic Cancer Center (MCC) has a unique funding opportunity for MCC members that provides awards for Funded Services with the UMGC.
-Awarded projects, as determined by the MCC, will receive a tailored research strategy that is designed and implemented by the Funded Services team to achieve their specific cancer research goal.
+To support cancer genomics research on complex projects, the Masonic Cancer Center (MCC) has a unique funding opportunity for MCC members that provides awards for Collaborative Projects Group with the UMGC.
+Awarded projects, as determined by the MCC, will receive a tailored research strategy that is designed and implemented by the Collaborative Projects Group team to achieve their specific cancer research goal.
 Learn more about the application process.

 Job Opportunities | The UMGC is a dynamic, team-driven workplace, where scientists with all levels of training (recent undergraduates through experienced Ph.D.s) collaborate in a productive work environment.
 We offer a competitive salary with comprehensive U of M benefits.
 Sign-up to be on our job mailing list to hear about upcoming postings.